google/styleguide/shellguide.md

 ### main

-A function called `main` is recommended for scripts long enough to contain at least one other function.
+A dedicated entry point is required for scripts long enough to contain at least one other function.
+The name [`main`](https://en.wikipedia.org/wiki/Entry_point) is commonly used in other languages, so it will be familiar to most programmers.

 In order to easily find the start of the program, put the main program in a function called `main` as the bottom most function.